feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### How do you demonstrate empathy and patience in your work?

-问题：你如何在工作中展示同理心和耐心？
+你如何在工作中展示同理心和耐心？

 - **Listen Carefully**: I pay close attention to what clients say or how they act, so they feel heard and understood.
 - **Show Kindness**: I use kind words to make clients feel safe and respected, especially when they’re upset.
-- **Use Gentle Actions**: I‘d use body language, eye contact to show I care, helping clients feel at ease during tasks like bathing or eating.
+- **Use Gentle Actions**: I use body language, eye contact to show I care, helping clients feel at ease during tasks like bathing or eating.
 - **Give Time**: I let clients move or talk at their own pace, especially if they have trouble walking or speaking, so they don’t feel rushed.
 - **Understand Needs**: I follow the client’s care plan to know their likes and needs, showing empathy by respecting their choices, like how they want their meal prepared.
 - **Stay Calm**: If a client is confused or upset, I stay patient, speak softly, and give them time to feel better, keeping the mood peaceful.